Leg 4 is everything else

 - Leg One – Facebook.
 It’s true Facebook currently isn’t much use for anything marketing related.
 So why do you have to be there.
 Because.
 Because you do and because it’s probably either the #1 or #2 place people will search for your business.
 You need to fill in every blank, every opening, every opportunity on this platform with your hours, company information, keywords, photos, services, and anything else you can plug in there.
 Don’t leave a single space blank if you can help it!
 The content on this page helps with your overall search results so don’t scrimp on filling out the business info section completely.
 Use this page to drive people to your website to make the sale and turn on the Call Now and Message buttons for faster return.

 - Leg Three – Email marketing.
 With a solid seat and two legs, your marketing “stool” is likely to list to the side, or worse yet, fall over and never hold up anything.
 Email marketing can help close the loop and give you at least three legs to stand on!
-You should choose a reputable platform like Constant Contact (my favorite) or MailChimp.
+You should choose a reputable platform like Constant Contact (my favorite) or the monkey brand.
 Some websites come with email platforms as well.
 Your email should be short, sweet, and to the point, and offer readers some sort of CTA.
 Use this tool to drive traffic to your website to make the sale.
 Without a call to action in this tool, you won’t be able to measure any results.

 - Leg Four – Anything else.
 If you’re B2B it could be LinkedIn.
 Entertainment industry?
 Instagram for sure.
 News or nonprofit based?
 Try Twitter?
 Whatever fourth leg you choose to support your marketing mix, make sure it’s one that actually houses your target audience members.
 Is your audience middle-aged women on Pinterest?
 Or high schoolers on Snapchat?
 Audience analysis will tell you what leg(s) you need to add to your stool to round out the package.
 Don’t forget platforms like YouTube (the No. 2 search engine in the world) or Instagram if your audience is there.